How Much Do TikTok Ads Cost?

 Spark ads allow you to leverage existing organic TikTok posts by generating a code that lets you run the video as an ad directly from your TikTok page or a partner/content creators’ page.
 If you are familiar with boosting posts on Facebook or Instagram, this ad type is very similar.
 Additionally, spark ads incorporate more ways to interact, engage with and ultimately convert via your ad.

-Because the videos look more native than ordinary video ads, we’ve seen a lot of success with spark ads at Tuff.
-For a few of our partners, we have run spark ads through a content creator’s or influencer’s page using the code and have seen a significantly higher CTR, engagement rate and lower CPA.
 In the table below, we analyzed regular videos vs. spark ads to understand the difference in users to the site, pages/session, time on site, last click conversion volume and the average cost per acquisition.
-You can see a much better performance on TikTok once we started running spark ads in August vs. when we were running regular video ads in April.
+You can see a much better performance on TikTok once we started a regular vs. Spark Ad test for one of our partners.

 Collection Ads